bnb-chain/bsc-mev-sentry/README.md

 1. `make build`
 2. `.build/sentry -config ./configs/config.toml`

-Sentry settings are configured in the `config.toml` file.

 ❗❗❗This is an important security notice: Please do not configure validators' private key here.
 Please configure entirely new accounts as pay bid accounts.